 Below: The basal rosette in Spring.
 These can be divided Spring or Fall.

 Notes: Great Blue Lobelia is indigenous to the Garden area.
 Eloise Butler catalogued it on Sept.
 6, 1907.
 She planted additional plants in Sept.
 1909 with plants brought in from Needham, MA.
 In 1918 she planted others, including on Aug.
 1918, a white one obtained from the Golf Grounds of Glenwood Park.
-Martha Crone reported gathering a plant in Anoka and planting it near the Mallard Pool on June 23 and July 3, 1933.
+Martha Crone reported gathering a plant in Anoka and planting it near the Mallard Pool on June 23 and July 3, 1933 and planted more in 1946 and '47.
 It is native to much of Minnesota except counties in the northern part.

 There are 5 Lobelia species found in the wild in Minnesota: This species plus L. cardinalis, Cardinal Flower; L. inflata, Indian-tobacco; L. kalmii, Ontario lobelia; L. spicata, Pale-spike Lobelia, and L. dortmanna, Dortmann's Cardinal Flower.